tuanminh25/qu1zlet/README.md

 * 25/09: A few remaining references to 'assumptions' removed from the spec
 * 10/10: Updated section `4.9` to try and elaborate in more detail about sessions.
+* 11/10: Few minor system updates; Removed a 403 error from swagger for some routes because they weren't applicable

 ## 🫡 0.
 Aims: